Gabriel-M-Martins/Discord-MusicBot/README.md

      5. Still on the "Bot" tab, on the right of the bot's icon, click "Copy" to copy the token to your clipboard.

    - To add the bot to a server:
-     1. In the [Discord Developer Portal](https://discord.com/developers/applications), open the "OAuth2" tab and roll down to "Scopes".
+     1. In the your recently created application, open the "OAuth2" tab and scroll down to "Scopes".
      2. Check the "bot" option and copy the link created underneath the scopes table.
-     3. Paste the link on your browser and choose the server you want to add the bot to.
-You will need to be an adm to perform this action, I think.
+     3. Paste the link on your browser and then choose the server you want to add the bot to.
+You will need to be an adm in the guild to perform this action, I think.

 5. If you want to, feel free to read and change anything you want in the code.
 It was made in about 3 or 4 days upon insanity and insomnia.
 I recommend to translate the messages the bot sends back to the chat, currently it is on PT-BR.

 6. Run the code on your IDE or compile to a .exe or similar, the bot is ready!

+## **Please, if you spot any mistakes/errors in this tutorial and on the code itself, send in an issue so I can fix it.